mpak/DisableSearchSharing/README.md

 ## Disclaimer

-**Use this library at your own risk and ONLY if you are SURE what you are doing!** Tested only on Mac OS X 10.9 x86_64
+**Use this library at your own risk and ONLY if you are SURE what you are doing!
+Some applications may just crash at launch.** Tested only on Mac OS X 10.9 x86_64

 This should works well for most applications but could be dangerous for global usage.